In conversation with JONATHAN HEPFER (Freiburg im Breisgau, Germany - 2010)

 For zarb, no. They can sing it, but there is not a definite language for that.
 It’s just imitative.

 Speaking of pieces with strong connections between voice and percussion instruments, you said something interesting about Berio’s Circles when met spoke a few years ago.
-If I recall, your study of instruments like zarb and tabla were sort of a response to the sort of explosion of enormous, cumbersome percussion setups in Western contemporary music that began with pieces like Zyklus.
+You mentioned that your study of instruments like zarb and tabla were sort of a response, or counter-reaction to the sort of explosion of enormous, cumbersome percussion setups in Western contemporary music that began with pieces like Stockhausen's Zyklus.
 Did you consider your study of hand drums a response to this musical trend?
 It seems like you were interested in all of the hidden possibilities of a single object.

 So, after having met Chemirani, I started to try to take more out of a single instrument.
 Before I met Chemirani, like most composers at that time, I thought that if I want more sounds, I needed more instruments.
 After seeing what was possible with zarb, I re-evaluated.
 But that was after I had already worked with Berio.

 I’m curious about the formation of Trio le Cercle.
 This trio is responsible for many of what I consider to be the masterworks of percussion ensemble literature nowadays, for example Kagel’s Dressur, Xenakis’ Okho and Aperghis’ Les guetteurs de sons.
 When did you meet Willy Coquiat and Gaston Sylvestre?
 And how did the idea to form a trio come about?